meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 # Bases
 - require 1 Crateful of Loot (Lootcrate) to upgrade
-- wires pay 2 crates of loot, and offer the ability to source at least 1 Cargo on site
-	- Cargo is as follows:
-		1. Anomalous Containment Unit (rare or special item) - can't sell
-		2. Construction Crate (materials for building) - buy or sell for 1 LC
-		3. Fuel Tank (refuels any 1 vehicle. upkeep: roll 1d5 for every vehicle, on a 1 vehicle runs out of fuel) - buy for 1, can't sell
-		4. Medical Crate (allows for rest in wire or contains 1d6 random medical supplies and 1d6 painkillers (+1 Hit, consumable)) - buy or sell for 1
-		5. Ordanance Crate (contains ammo and 1d6 weapons and armor) - buy or sell for 1
-		6. Heavy Ordanance Crate (ammo restock for one vehicle, 1 random heavy weapon and 1d6 frag grenades) - buy or sell for 1
-		7. Supply Crate (during wire allows all mercs to restock, otheriwse contains 1d6 common or standard issue items. required to sustain base, roll 1d5 for each barracks at base, on a 1 consume a supply crate or run dangerously low on resource. if happens twice, base is lost) - buy for 1 cannot sell
 - 1 Lootcrate = 25C
 - Upgrades:
 	- Vehicle Pad, store 1 vehicle